achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

    155.r packages https://upurl.me/vkf3r

    156.openblender Fuel your ML Engines with Relevant Data to Boost Performance   https://openblender.io/#/welcome

+   157.all Domain-based A.I.
+Platform for Data Scientists  https://www.cluzters.ai/

 ***Follow leaders in the field to update yourself in the field***